ChavXO/BBCNewsParser/README.md

-# BBCNewsParser
+# Headlines
-A Haskell HTML parser that uses HXT to recover headlines from the BBC news homepage.
+A command line application for scraping headlines from various news sources.